The way we respond to student misconduct symbolizes the kind of community we aspire to be.

 The four pillars of Restorative Justice

-Decision-making is placed in the hands of the individuals that care most about the harm caused.
+Decision-making is placed in the hands of the individuals who care most about the harm caused.

 Those who caused harm must actively participate in taking responsibility and making amends.